 Probable Culprit #1: Dental Caries

 You’ve probably heard that eating sugary foods can cause cavities.
 Unfortunately, there is some truth to that.
-The bacteria that cause caries (cavities) feed on starches and sugars and overgrow.
+The bacteria that cause caries (cavities) feed on starches and sugars, causing them to overgrow.
 They also produce acids as a byproduct of digesting that sugar.
 The acid can then dissolve minerals out of the enamel surface of your tooth, giving an entry spot for bacteria to enter into your teeth, causing pain and damage as they infect your inner tooth.
 Moreover, drinking sugary beverages can be terrible for your teeth and can cause the same problems that eating sugary foods would, but people are less likely to think of what they are drinking as part of their diet.
 Fruit juice can contribute to caries development, but sometimes people forget to consider how it impacts oral health.

 What Can I Do About This?